Dr Infrared Portable Space Heater for large room

 There’s a lot to like about this radiator, and I’ve been very pleased with its performance over the last winter and that’s why I’m recommending it as one of the best space heaters for large rooms.

 - Three Power Settings: There are three power settings included that I can choose from.
 The low and medium settings are both very energy efficient (the low works at 600 watts and the medium at 900).
 If I really want to heat up a room in a hurry the 1500 watt high setting works like a charm.
 I’ve been very impressed with the range of situations that can be covered with just three different settings.

-Using the TRD0715T brings to mind another Delonghi radiator that we’re familiar with, the DeLonghi EW7707CB.
+Using the TRD40615E brings to mind another Delonghi radiator that we’re familiar with, the DeLonghi EW7707CB.

 Both radiators look similar and are oil based but there are some subtle differences when it comes to use.